 How to Cut your Heating and Cooling Bills

 If you’ve ever owned a home or paid energy bills while renting, you know that energy can be a significant chunk of your overall living expenses.
-According to energyhog.org, the average U.S. household spent $2,150 on household energy costs in 2009.
-Furthermore, as much as half goes towards heating and cooling.
+The average U.S. household spends $1,464 per year on electricity and $672 per year on natural gas.
+Furthermore, 55% of energy costs go towards heating and cooling.
 Let’s take a look at how we can slice your heating and cooling bills.

 1. Lower your thermostat in the winter